 Lay the tins on a baking sheet and cover with baking parchment.
 Pop in the oven for 10 minutes and then remove the baking parchment and cook for a further 2 minutes to crisp up.

-Remove from the oven and leave to cool for a couple of minutes before carefully removing the cases from the tins to completely cool on a wire rack.
+Remove from the oven and leave to cool for about 5 minutes to let the tins cool down and then carefully remove the cases from the tins to completely cool on a wire rack.
 They will be very delicate until completely cold.

 For the filling

-Using a hand mixer, beat the cream cheese, sugar, and lemon zest together until creamy and well blended.
-Add the cream and beat again until there is a light, soft mixture.
+Using a hand mixer, beat the cream cheese until it has softened.
+Then add the sugar and lemon zest and beat again until well blended.

 Once the pastry cases are cold they can be filled.
-Divide the mixture equally among the cases using a small pallet knife to spread the mixture into the edges of the pastry and then smooth the top.
+Divide the mixture equally amongst the cases using a small pallette knife to spread the mixture into the edges of the pastry and then smooth the top.

 Top with the blackberries, pressing them down a little into the filling.

-Cover the tartlets loosely with clingfilm and chill for 1 to 2 hours.
+Cover the tartlets loosely with cling film/plastic wrap and chill for 1 to 2 hours.

 Just before serving, dust the icing/powdered sugar over the top of the tarts using a small sieve.